The death penalty in Pennsylvania still exists, but no one has been executed in nearly 24 years.

-If you see signs for a DUI ahead, you do have the option to turn off before you reach it and taking a different route.
-Purposely avoiding a DUI checkpoint is not a reason to pull you over, however, making a U-turn in the middle of the street could be a traffic violation.
+If you see signs for a DUI ahead, you do have the option to turn off to another street before you reach it and taking a different route.
+Purposely avoiding a DUI checkpoint is not a reason to pull you over.
+However, making a U-turn in the middle of the street could be a traffic violation, so be wary.

 What Typically Happens at a DUI Checkpoint?

 Unlike being pulled over on suspicion of DUI – like swerving, speeding, or recklessness – the police do not need reasonable suspicion to pull someone over at a DUI checkpoint.